 What is Adderall?

 Adderall is a stimulant drug which classifies as an amphetamine.
-The original form of amphetamines was first synthesized in the late1880’s by a German chemist.
-After that, it was used in the early 1940’s for a majority of countries involved in World War II.
+The original form of amphetamines was first synthesized in the late 1880’s by a German chemist.
+After that, its use grew in the early 1940’s for a majority of countries involved in World War II.
 The United States military, as well as other international military forces, gave amphetamines to soldiers in battle.
 The effects of the drugs kept them alert, feeling invincible, and alive during combat.

-The effects of Adderall that keep “normal” people coming back for more deliver feelings of intense focus, a prolonged boost in energy, euphoria, and often, that feeling of “I AM INVINCIBLE!”
+The effects of Adderall that keep individuals without an attention disorder coming back for more are those that deliver feelings of intense focus, a prolonged boost in energy, euphoria, and often, that feeling of “I am invincible.”